delperdang/lexcredendi/README.md

 ## Deployment

-It is possible to deploy to AWS or to your own server.
+It is possible to deploy to AWS or to your own server with a few adjustments.

 ### AWS